JayJayww/Jayjayww/README.md

-## Hi there 👋 I'm Janne and i study at LAB and this is where all my work will be reviewable
+## Hi there 👋

 <!--
 **JayJayww/Jayjayww** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+I'm Janne Juntumaa and i study at LAB and this is where all my work will be reviewable

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...